kongteckmee/christian-sc/README.md

 - YouTube used to upload the video that have created.
 This is to display the video in website by using iframe coding.

 [Markup Validation Service](https://validator.w3.org/)
-- Markup Validation Service used to check the markup (HTML & CSS) of web documents.
+- Markup Validation Service used to check the markup (HTML & CSS) of the website.

 ## Testing
 The website is tested in a few ways.
 Below are the testing process to ensure they are works as intended for the users to achieve their goals.